Skip to content

 v1.0.0 - Stable Mission Data Contract

-Development work after v1.0.0 must preserve the narrow Mission Data Contract scope and follow the release compatibility policy.
+Development work after v1.0.0 must preserve the narrow Mission Data Contract scope and follow the release compatibility policy. v1.1.0 candidate integration surfaces are Core-owned, but they are not promoted to the original v1.0.0 stable compatibility class.

 Requirements